-- Patronage As a cooperative owned by farmers, we give cash back to our customers by returning a portion of our profits to them.
-Locally-owned Because we are owned by our customers we are owned by our customers we are committed to making a - our customers, we are committed to making a community investment in every county we serve. - Trustworthy and stable With the strength of over 100 years behind us, we are a lender you can count on.
+- Patronage As a cooperative owned by farmers, we give cash back to our customers by returning a portion of our profits to them. - Locally-owned Because we are owned by our customers, we are committed to making a community investment in every county we serve. - Trustworthy and stable With the strength of over 100 years behind us, we are a lender you can count on.